-But Ashley being the wily marketer that he was, let his silver tongue & affable charm work its magic
+But Ashley being the wily marketer that he was, let his silver tongue and affable charm work its magic

 His plan was quite brilliant in its simplicity.
 Ashley played his trump card.
 All that we had to do was to run the equivalent of a marathon plus 10 kms per weekend for a minimum of 50 weeks a year for 20 years!

 Then he played his final trump card.
-Seeing that he had a company car and seeing that he lived down the road, he would pick me up every Saturday & Sunday & take me to the races.
+Seeing that he had a company car and seeing that he lived down the road, he would pick me up every Saturday and Sunday and take me to the races.